- Types of Intermittent Fasting

 Adjust what you’re doing as needed.
 Also, keep in mind that life changes can happen, so you might find it’s better to tweak your eating window over time or be a little more lenient at certain periods.

-Focus on real whole foods so you get the most bang per calorie.
+Focus on real whole foods so you get the most nutrients outside your fasting window.
 This allows you the benefits of fasting while still consuming optimal nutrition.

 The key here is to make the benefits of intermittent fasting work for you over the long-term, for your work patterns and lifestyle.